dmitry-pavlov/blazor-capture-camera/README.md

-# blazor-capture-camera
+# Capture Camera

-Bl;azor Server app recording video from camera by capturing frames, storing them and converting to video file
+Blazor Server app recording video from camera by capturing frames, storing them and converting to video file.